 I’m interested in having my alley improved.
 Where do I start?

-Alley improvements are 100% assessed against the parcels that abut the alley, and require submission of a petition to the City Council requesting a public hearing to consider approval of the work and assessments.
+Alley improvements are 100% assessed against the parcels that abut the alley.
+An improvement requires submission of a petition to the City Council requesting a public hearing to consider approval of the work and assessments.

-Interested property owners can begin the process by requesting a petition form from Scott Brimer, at Public Works’ Street Engineering and Design Division at (651)-266-6225.
-Please note: residents with alley maintenance concerns for an alley that is already designated as "improved" should contact the Public Works Street Maintenance Division at (651)-266-9700.
+Interested property owners can begin the process by requesting a petition form from Scott Brimer with the Public Works Street Engineering and Design Division at 651-266-6225.
+Please note: Residents with alley maintenance concerns for an alley that is already designated as "improved" should contact the Public Works Street Maintenance Division at 651-266-9700.